-If you live in the United States, you are wealthy beyond what most others dream of.
-Your salary is 99% higher than of the world population.
-Visit areas like India, and Africa, and you’ll see what real poverty looks like.
+If you find yourself complaining, visit areas like India, and Africa, and you’ll see what real poverty looks like.
 If you moved there, you could live like a king!
 Don’t believe me?
 Visit Global Rich List and plug in your yearly salary.

 So what exactly does it mean to be wealthy anyways?
 It’s all relative to the environment you live in.
 What might be considered below the poverty level in the USA ($22,050 for a family of four), might be considered well off when living in say Uganda.

 So while you may not feel wealthy comparative to what you see in the media, you still are better off than 99% of the world population.
 In terms of average income, the USA is only 13th in the world, but we still have more stored wealth than any other country.